AayushVerma2411/Sorting_Visualizer-VisoSort/README.md

 4.)
 Quick sort
 5.)
 Heap sort

-You can read more about sorting algorthms [here] (https://www.geeksforgeeks.org/sorting-algorithms/) !
+You can read more about sorting algorthms here -> (https://www.geeksforgeeks.org/sorting-algorithms/) !